habeaf/Idea_to_Text/README.md

-Reproducing The "Brain Typing" Paper
+Idea tp Text: Reproducing The "Brain Typing" Paper with PyTorch
 ==========================================